kwhitley/itty.dev/docs/itty-router/middleware/index.md

 Execution of each matched function will proceed until the list is exhausted (no match), or one of them returns *anything at all*.
 This is fundamentally different from say, Express.js, where middleware must call a `next()` function to continue.
 In itty, just omit a return to continue.
 This creates fantastically small middleware/route code.

-Every handler/middleware has the following signature, where `...args` are whatever you passed into the `router.handle(request, ..args)` function.
+Every handler/middleware has the following signature, where `...args` are whatever you passed into the `router.fetch(request, ..args)` function.
 ### `(request: IRequest, ...args): any`

 ### Example 1 - simple middleware